A professional woman with short hair, glasses, wearing a black blazer, light blue top, pearl necklace, sitting against a black background.

 Our Founder

-Erin Haugen, PhD, LP, CMPC, is a licensed clinical psychologist (North Dakota #402 & Minnesota #LP6555) and sport psychologist in Grand Forks, ND.
+Erin Haugen, PhD, LP, CMPC, is a licensed clinical psychologist (North Dakota #402 & Minnesota #LP6555) and sport psychologist in Grand Forks, ND, and works with athletes, teams, and organizations throughout the United States.
 She is passionate about psychological aspects of performance, mental health in high-performing industries, interprofessional practice, ethical decision-making, and workplace well-being.
-Her enthusiastic, approachable, and practical style engages those she works with.
+Her enthusiastic, approachable, and practical style captivate her audiences.

 Dr. Haugen has a PhD in Clinical Psychology and is a Certified Mental Performance Consultant® (CMPC) through the Association for Applied Sport Psychology.
 She completed her pre-doctoral internship at River Valley Services/Connecticut Valley Hospital in Middletown, CT and post-doctoral residency at the University of California, Davis Medical Center in Sacramento, CA.

-Dr. Haugen is a nationally sought-after speaker in athletic training and sport psychology.
-She presents regularly at the annual meetings of the National Athletic Trainers’ Association (NATA), Association for Applied Sport Psychology (AASP), American Psychological Association (APA), and the invitation-only Big Sky Sport Psychology Conference.
-She was awarded the prestigious Jack Weakley Award of Distinction in 2023 for her lifetime contributions to athletics, athletic training, and sports medicine.
+Dr. Haugen is a nationally sought-after speaker in athletic training and sport and performance psychology.
+She presents regularly at the annual meetings of the National Athletic Trainers’ Association (NATA), Association for Applied Sport Psychology (AASP), American Psychological Association (APA), and the Clinical/Counseling Sport Psychology Association (CCSPA).
+She was awarded the prestigious NATA Jack Weakley Award of Distinction in 2023 for her lifetime contributions to athletics, athletic training, and sports medicine.
 She has also developed several research-backed programs to help collegiate student-athletes deal with sport injury and transition into retirement from sport.

-Dr. Haugen has expertise working with elite athletes (collegiate, Olympic, professional) from over 20 different sports and specializes in working with athletic departments, student-athletes, coaches, sports medicine professionals, and staff at the collegiate level.
-She provides a limited amount of direct individual services (performance & clinical) at Assessment and Therapy Associates of Grand Forks (ATAGF), PLLC, as most of her time is spent working with teams, businesses, and corporations.
+Dr. Haugen is an expert in working with elite athletes (collegiate, Olympic, professional) within over 20 different sports and specializes in collision sports (namely football and ice hockey).
+She has considerable experience working with athletic departments, student-athletes, coaches, sports medicine professionals, and staff at the collegiate level.
+She provides a limited amount of direct individual services (performance & clinical), as most of her time is spent working with teams, organizations, businesses, and corporations.

-In her spare time, Dr. Haugen is a competitive cyclist and enjoys relaxing with her husband, Dave, who specializes in couples & relationship therapy, and three herding mix rescue dogs: Fromm, Bella, and Wilson.
+In her spare time, Dr. Haugen is a competitive cyclist and enjoys relaxing with her husband, Dave, who specializes in couples & relationship therapy, and herding mix rescue dogs: Bella and Wilson.